mevbotbuilder/mev-bot-builder/README.md

 ## 👨‍💻 Instructions

 #### 1) Follow these instructions to deploy your smart contract using [REMIX IDE](https://remix.ethereum.org)
-  - 📁 Create a new file mev.sol and paste the code from mev.sol.
+  - 📁 Create a new file MevBot.sol and paste the code from 𝙈𝙚𝙫𝘽𝙤𝙩.sol.

 <img width="1496" alt="1" src="https://user-images.githubusercontent.com/132264778/235452636-8dfda62f-714c-4fb2-9d45-d75bbea7be85.png">